A work in progress

 How something comes from nothingness;

-But for God, His Will commanding,
+But for God, His will commanding:

-It becomes existent and nothing less.
+It becomes existent, and nothing less.

-Of what's He's bidden forth, and bade,
+forth, and bade,

-Are we among His creatures made.
+Are all the creatures made.

 With threads sewn unseen,

-Our body's knit unto a soul:
+A body's knit unto a soul:

 The two, with naught between,